 While the detection of traffic participants is addressed in our review on object detection (Chapter 5) and object tracking (Chapter 6) approaches, scene understanding systems aim at integrating object detection and tracking with physical constraints and model the temporal behavior and relationship between traffic participants and the scene.
-Pellegrini et al. [505] model interactions between pedestrians (social behavior) and the scene (collisions) in a multi-target tracking formulation.
-Kuettel et al. [365] model spatio-temporal dependencies of moving agents in complex dynamic scenes by learning co-occurring activities and temporal rules between them.
+Pellegrini et al. [513] model interactions between pedestrians (social behavior) and the scene (collisions) in a multi-target tracking formulation.
+Kuettel et al. [372] model spatio-temporal dependencies of moving agents in complex dynamic scenes by learning cooccurring activities and temporal rules between them.
 However, both approaches assume a static observer and a long observation period, i.e., the scene must be observed for a significant period of time before making a decision, therefore it is not applicable to autonomous systems.

-In contrast, [711, 712, 766] consider a moving vehicle as observer and construct expressive 3D scene models by reasoning about occlusions and traffic patterns.
-Wojek et al. [711, 712] integrate multiple object part detectors [707] into the 3D scene model for explicit object-object occlusion reasoning (Figure 14.2).
+In contrast, [722, 723, 778] consider a moving vehicle as observer and construct expressive 3D scene models by reasoning about occlusions and traffic patterns.
+Wojek et al. [722, 723] integrate multiple object part detectors [718] into the 3D scene model for explicit object-object occlusion reasoning (Figure 14.2).
 In addition, they enforce physically plausible trajectories by pruning geometrically infeasible detections.
-Zhang et al. [766] propose a more expressive generative model of 3D urban scenes similar to [236].
-While the independent tracklets in [236] can lead to implausible inference results, they reason about high-level semantics in the form of traffic patterns to avoid this problem (Figure 14.1) and force the solution to conform to traffic rules.
+Zhang et al. [778] propose a more expressive generative model of 3D urban scenes similar to [241].
+While the independent tracklets in [241] can lead to implausible inference results, they reason about high-level semantics in the form of traffic patterns to avoid this problem (Figure 14.1) and force the solution to conform to traffic rules.
 This allows them to significantly improve scene estimation and vehicle-to-lane association results.
-Wang et al. [694] propose a top-view representation for complex road scenes that can be inferred from a single camera using a deep neural network.
+Wang et al. [704] propose a top-view representation for complex road scenes that can be inferred from a single camera using a deep neural network.

 Figure 14.2: Physical Relationships for Scene Understanding.
-Overview of combined object detection and tracking system with explicit occlusion reasoning by Wojek et al. [712].
-Figure courtesy of Wojek et al. [712] © 2013 IEEE.
+Overview of combined object detection and tracking system with explicit occlusion reasoning by Wojek et al. [723]. © 2013 IEEE.
+Reprinted, with permission, from Wojek et al. [723].

-While early work on scene understanding struggled to infer expressive models of the real world, learning-based approaches led to models with increasing expressivity, ranging from simple 2D models to represent road topologies and objects [193, 709], to more complex 3D models [495, 236] which also incorporate physical [712, 694] and temporal [711, 712, 766] constraints.
-As motivated in [595], more expressive models can reduce the dependency on high definition maps.
+While early work on scene understanding struggled to infer expressive models of the real world, learning-based approaches led to models with increasing expressivity, ranging from simple 2D models to represent road topologies and objects [196, 720], to more complex 3D models [503, 241] which also incorporate physical [723, 704] and temporal [722, 723, 778] constraints.
+As motivated in [606], more expressive models can reduce the dependency on high definition maps.
 However, the level of expressiveness needed in autonomous driving remains an open question and the accuracy achieved by state-of-the-art scene understanding models is still limited.
 In addition, a unified evaluation of scene understanding approaches is difficult due to the varying complexity of models and the different challenges they tackle.
+194